ivanitlearning/AWS-Associate-Courses/README.md

 - Key/value => DynamoDB

 * Access to Dynamo is from the console, CLI, or API.
 You **don't** have SQL access.
+* DynamoDB has no read replicas.
+If exam qn mentions it, it's not DynamoDB.

 Billing based on: